 We have found that a personally motivated writer gains more from a consultation than one who has been required to attend.
 Students should make their own appointments and bring assignment sheets, notes, or drafts.
 After their consultations, they should also be willing to revise their work.
 Check out our Student Frequently Asked Questions.

 How can the Writing Center support me in my teaching?

 Our Writing Resources have been specially created with faculty in mind.
 We can support you by offering feedback on writing assignments and consulting with you on course redesign around writing to learn.
 We offer class visits and in-class workshops.
+Faculty teaching a KU course can also apply to have a Writing Fellow in their classroom.
 To make an appointment with a staff member to discuss writing in your courses, email email@example.com.

 Who will my students work with?

 We employ undergraduate and graduate students who are trained to work as peer consultants.
 They are tutors, not teachers, who coach and guide writers.
 All consultants participate in rigorous pre-service training, and, once hired, a continuing education program.
 Although we hire students specializing in a variety of academic fields, we do not offer discipline-specific writing support at this time.
 Our peer consultants respond to writing as educated generalists.

 Where is the KU Writing Center located?

 At the KU Lawrence campus, we serve writers at Anschutz Library and at designated residence halls.
 Online consulting is also available.